Shaikali2939/Python/README.md

 /**
-Some basic programs in python programming language
+Some basic programs in python programming language.
+This repo shows some basic programs in simple way.
 */